🦺

 Please note that this page is under construction and will be more accessible and user friendly!

-Adaptable Abodes helps older adults, families, and individuals with disabilities create homes that are safe, comfortable, and ready for the future.
+Adaptable Abodes helps older adults, families, and people with disabilities create homes that are safe, comfortable, and future-ready.

-Founded by Kelly Nesbitt, OT/L, CAPS, ECHM, Adaptable Abodes combines over 25 years of clinical experience in Occupational Therapy with personal experience in home design & remodeling.
+Founded by Kelly Nesbitt, OT/L, CAPS, ECHM - Adaptable Abodes blends 25+ years of occupational therapy clinical experience with deep personal remodeling and design expertise.

-Kelly is a Certified Aging-in-Place Specialist (CAPS) through the National Association of Home Builders and holds an Executive Certificate in Home Modification (ECHM) from the USC Leonard Davis School of Gerontology.
+Kelly is CAPS-certified through the National Association of Home Builders and holds an Executive Certificate in Home Modification (ECHM) from the USC Leonard Davis School of Gerontology.

 Areas of Expertise